Promoting sustainable and equitable transportation worldwide

 Safe and wide footpaths in Chennai

-4th February 2016 By admin Leave a Comment
+4th February 2016 by admin

 For the past several years, the city of Chennai has been taking bold, rational, and consistent steps towards a sustainable future.
 New footpaths are making walking more accessible for city residents.
 The Corporation introduced new capacity building programs for municipal engineers.
 A new Car Free Sunday initiative is engaging more residents to explore their city on foot.
 And the progressive non-motorised transport policy adopted by the city, which allocates 60% of transport funding for non-motorized transport, has inspired many national and international cities to adopt similar policies.